Home > Make Your Move > Planning a Long Distance Move: Tips for Moving to a New State

 For example, get rid of that 500-pound collection of sparkly rocks you've saved from every national park ever visited.
 And instead of towing it cross-country, sell that vintage 1965 Rambler station wagon that would be worth about $1,500 if you ever put an engine in it.

-Cooper says pack room by room, label all boxes, keep a detailed inventory list, and put heavy things in small boxes and light stuff in big boxes – with heavier items at the bottom of each box.
-Another tip is use towels or wadded newspaper to fill empty space in boxes – never leave a box half full.
+Pack room by room, label all boxes, keep detailed inventory lists and put heavier items in small boxes and lighter stuff in big boxes, with the heaviest object at the bottom of each box.
+Another tip is to use towels or recycled newspaper to fill up empty spaces inside the box — never leave a half full.

 So, good luck moving.
 A smooth, headache-free move to another state can be as satisfying as eating a delicious breakfast or taking a relaxing ocean cruise.
 Final suggestion: After you finish moving, why don’t you treat yourself to a delicious breakfast and a relaxing ocean cruise?
 Use the money you got from selling the Rambler.